 Call Us Today to Speak to a California Securities Attorney

 Before considering any type of cryptocurrency transaction, be sure that your business has dependable legal advice from an experienced California securities lawyer.
-The securities attorneys at Structure Law Group know how new technologies are treated under existing securities law.
+The San Jose and Los Angeles securities attorneys at Structure Law Group know how new technologies are treated under existing securities law.
 Call (408) 441-7500 or contact us online to schedule a consultation.
 We help business owners avoid liability and design effective business plans that utilize cryptocurrency and other new technologies effectively.